RobotLocomotion/drake/tools/workspace/README.md

 Most third-party software used by Drake will be incorporated via files named `//tools/workspace/foo:repository.bzl` where `foo` is the name of the software (`boost`, `eigen`, `vtk`, etc.).
-Consult that file to check which download or installation helper is used; find the helper in the the list below to continue.
+Consult that file to check which download or installation helper is used; find the helper in the list below to continue.

 Drake maintainers can use the bazel-bin/tools/workspace/new_release tool to report any out-of-date externals.